Hinsdale, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 56.2 km2, of which 53.7 km2 is land and 2.5 km2, or 4.45%, is water.
 Hinsdale is located in central Berkshire County, and is bordered by Windsor to the north, Peru to the east, Washington to the south, and Dalton to the west.
 Hinsdale is 9 mi east of Pittsfield, 42 mi northwest of Springfield, and 120 mi west of Boston.

 Hinsdale is located in the Berkshire Hills, with most of its population located in a valley along the East Branch of the Housatonic River, whose origin is just south of the town line.
 Much of the land around the river south of the town center is part of the Hinsdale Flats Wildlife Management Reserve, and is generally a swampy area.
 There are four reservoirs within the town (Belmont, Plunkett, Cleveland Brook and a portion of the Windsor Reservoir), as well as part of Muddy Pond in the south and most of Lake Ashmere along the Peru town line.
 The town, which contains the peak of Tully Mountain along the western border, is traversed by a portion of the Appalachian Trail, which crosses the mountain.
 The town also has several summer camps and a country club.

 Massachusetts Route 8 crosses the town from the south to the Dalton border in the northwest.
 Route 143 begins at Route 8 at the center of town.
 The town lies along a CSX Transportation rail line (former New York Central), which brings Amtrak and freight service to Pittsfield.
-The town lies at the eastern terminus of the Berkshire Regional Transit Authority bus line.
+The town lies at the eastern terminus of the Berkshire Regional Transit Authority bus service.
 Regional bus service can be found in Pittsfield, which is also home to the nearest regional air service (at Pittsfield Municipal Airport).
 The nearest airport with national flights is Bradley International Airport in Connecticut.